-NASDCTEc MISSION: To support visionary NCTEF MISSION: To provide the supports state leadership, cultivate best practices and and develop the resources and partnerships speak with a collective voice on national necessary to ensure high-quality Career policy to promote academic and technical Technical Education is advanced throughout the excellence that ensures a career-ready country, leading to a highly skilled workforce workforce. and productive economy.
+NCTEF MISSION: To provide the supports and develop the resources and partnerships necessary to ensure high-quality Career Technical Education is advanced throughout the country, leading to a highly skilled workforce and productive economy.

 THEORY OF ACTION

 CTE is "learning that works for America" - from employers, community leaders and local economies to schools and colleges, policymakers, students and parents.
 NCTEF is committed to advancing a high-quality education and workforce system that works for learners at all levels, employers and the U.S. economy by building capacity and scaling excellence in Career Technical Education.